Bahamas Healthcare System: Insurance Option & What Expats Need to Know

-The government has been making substantial investments in the Bahamas healthcare sector.
-In the past few years, the Caribbean country has received $40 million from IDB as assistance to boost the Bahamas healthcare system, with additional refinements to provide primary healthcare, hospital services and the launch of digital health-information systems, along with telemedicine and electronic health records facilities in 54 clinics.
+The government has been making substantial investments in the Bahamas’ healthcare sector.
+In the past few years, the Caribbean country has received $40 million from IDB as assistance to boost the Bahamas’ healthcare system, with additional refinements to provide primary healthcare, hospital services and the launch of digital health-information systems, along with telemedicine and electronic health records facilities in 54 clinics.

 In recent years, various programs and initiatives have been launched to reduce disability, illnesses, and death caused by an unhealthy lifestyle.
-The government has also been actively promoting immunization for all the adults living in the country.
+The government has also been actively promoting immunization for all adults living in the country.
 In association with the Ministry of Health, this program aims at minimizing preventable diseases such as hepatitis B, yellow fever, measles, influenza, tetanus, mumps, and rubella.
-Expats can also avail for themselves the protection of international health insurance for seeking global coverage, as well as the health insurance Bahamas policies, when needed.
-At the time of deciding to opt for a health insurance Bahamas alternative, it is vital to get a clear understanding of the vaccination requirements.
-The CDC has more details on vaccinations you need to get before traveling to the Bahamas.
+Expats can also avail themselves of the protection of international health insurance for seeking global coverage, as well as the health insurance Bahamas policies, when needed.

-Overview of Healthcare
+Overview of Healthcare in the Bahamas

-Within the Bahamas healthcare system, pregnant women, children, government officials, and the elderly aged more than 60 years can avail free healthcare services.
+Within the Bahamas healthcare system, pregnant women, children, government officials, and the elderly aged more than 60 years can avail themselves of free healthcare services.
 Irrespective of one’s paying capacity, access to government health services often comes at zero cost, which brings medical care in the Bahamas within easy reach for most people.

-The Bahamas healthcare infrastructure covers public hospitals, clinics, and community healthcare facilities spread throughout the islands.
+The Bahamas’ healthcare infrastructure covers public hospitals, clinics, and community healthcare facilities spread throughout the islands.
 However, there is a considerable difference between the quality and ease of reach of services in Nassau, Freeport, as compared to the outlying islands, which have less extensive medical facilities.
 Private health services are also crucial in the Bahamas healthcare system, providing further choices for those who are willing to pay more for high-end services or have private insurance coverage.

 How the Bahamas Healthcare System Works for Expats?

-Comprising both public and private hospitals, the Bahamas healthcare system provides access to treatment for travelers and expats alike.
+Comprising both public and private hospitals, the Bahamas’ healthcare system provides access to treatment for travellers and expats alike.
 The medical insurance plans do not offer coverage in the US, leading you to experience a difference in the quality of the provided medical care in the Bahamas.
 It is because the Bahamas is in a different geographical zone.
 The medical plans applicable in the US may not be relevant in the Bahamas.

 Public Healthcare